Harris, Embiid lead 76ers to 114-95 rout of Cavaliers

 TIP-INS

 76ers: Simmons swatted Sexton’s shot into the second row of the stands in the third quarter. ...
 Nine players scored in the first half. ...
-G Trey Burke played for Cleveland coach John Beilein at Michigan, winning NCAA Player of the Year honors in 2013.
+G Trey Burke played for Beilein at Michigan, winning NCAA Player of the Year honors in 2013.

 BIRD DELAY